 - Oat Fiber (fiber and structure)

-- Unsweetened Cocoa Powder (flavor and structure)
+- Unsweetened Cocoa Powder (flavor and structure), natural and Dutch process both work

 - Alternative Sweetener (Allulose & Monk Fruit Blend or Coconut Sugar)